DimiSf/franka_ride_pick_place/README.md

 ---

-## Future Ideas

-- Add a reference pose for `pick_approach` and `place_approach`
-- Enable contact detection or gripper force control
-- Expand to multiple object positions (via carousel)

----

 ## License

 This project is for academic and internal research use.
-Contact the author for licensing questions.
+Contact me for licensing questions.